ISISComputingGroup/ibex_developers_manual/Retrospective-notes-2023.02.01.md

 ###
 > Coffee
-- Too tricky to invite MANTID group to coffee, but possible with accelerator controls group.
-FAA talking to Ivan anyway.
+- Too tricky to invite MANTID group to coffee (as they work remotely more often), but should be possible with accelerator controls group.
+FAA talking to Ivan about this anyway

 ## Items from this retrospective: